syncfusion/blazor-docs/src/grid/datagrid/selection.md

 ## Multiple selection based on condition

-You can select multiple rows at the initial rendering of the datagrid by using [`SelectRows`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_SelectRows_System_Double___).
+You can select multiple rows at the initial rendering of the datagrid by using [`SelectRows`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_SelectRows_System_Double___) method.
 The initial selection is based on the condition which we given.
 Here the initial selection is based on the row which is having the **CustomerID** as **ALFKI**.
 We have used [`GetCurrentViewRecords`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_GetCurrentViewRecords) method to get current page records and applied the condition.

 ```csharp
 @using Syncfusion.Blazor.Grids